phronmophobic/blog/markdown/fastleannative.md

 } TSPoint;
 ```

 Structs have fields.
 Each field has a type and a name.
 Field types can be c data types like int, float, pointer, and even other structs.
-In addition to names and types, the order and type of fields also specifies how the structure will be layed out in memory.
+In addition to names and types, the order and type of fields also specifies how the structure will be laid out in memory.
 This is important for reading and writing data that is provided or received from a native library.

 ### Pass by Reference vs. Pass by Value